Web Site Requirements & Guidelines

 - The University Look - The University "look" should be used for externally focused, high profile sites.

 - University Logo - In addition to information in the toolbox, the University logo must be prominent and appear in the top 200 pixels of the design, and link to the University home page.
 Web versions of the Colorado State University logo are available for download.
-Dark green, gold and white are acceptable colors for web use and white logos may only be used on a green backround.
+Dark green, gold and white are acceptable colors for web use and white logos may only be used on a green background.

 - University Color Palette - Dark green and gold must be the predominant colors of all web designs and all designs must include dark green.